-East Greenland is the answer – the area considered by many as one of the most isolated places in the world.
-It’s situated between the polar sea ice and the Greenlandic icecap and it’s so hardly accessible by sea that supply ships only make it here in the summer months.
-Fortunately for me there are frequent flights to Kulusuk from Reykjavik all year round, so I was able to access the region by plane in mid-April, which is a good time to go dog sledging.
+East Greenland is considered one of the most isolated places in the world.
+It’s situated between the polar sea ice and the Greenland ice cap and it’s so hardly accessible by sea that supply ships only make it here in the summer months.
+You might need to undergo some creative planning to get to Greenland as it’s not a common commercial destination.
+Fortunately, there are frequent flights to Kulusuk from Reykjavik all year round, so I was able to access the region by plane in mid-April, which is a good time to go dog sledding.

 So, what’s it like?

 My sledge had 10 dogs pulling a wooden sleigh with 2 people in it (myself and the Inuit musher).
 Unlike dog sledges in Northern Canada and Lapland, in Greenland dogs are lined up in pairs in a ‘fan’ formation and attached to the sledge individually to one harness pulling the sledge.
 Each dog has a different role within the team, with those the closest to the sledge being ‘wheels’ – they provide horse (or rather dog) power to the rest of the team; there are also lead dogs, swing dogs and point dogs with their individual roles in the team.